 Matsumoto Castle is one of the most visually stunning castles in all of Japan.
-The castle an original is known as karasu-jo (Crow Castle) because of its black exterior.
+It is one of the few original castles still remaining in Japan, and is known as karasu-jo (Crow Castle) because of its black exterior.
 Matsumoto castle is a flatland castle (hirajiro) built on a plain rather than on a hill or mountain.
 It is located in Matsumoto city, in Nagano Prefecture.

 The main attraction of the castle is the original three turreted castle donjon (keep), built around 1595 in contrasting black and white.
 The castle maintains its original wooden interiors and external stonework, and is listed as a National Treasure of Japan.

 Inside the castle